ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Use `Lookup.single` when the subgraph fetches one object at a time.
 Use `Lookup.list` when it accepts several keys in one request:

-- The correlation map matches returned objects using their key fields; results must be non-null, and missing objects are omitted
+- The correlation map uses key fields to match returned objects.
+Results must be non-null.
+The gateway omits missing objects.
-- `Argument.key("id")` reads the `id` from the object being fetched
+- `Argument.key("id")` reads the `id` from the object that the gateway is fetching.
-- `Argument.obj(...)` builds an input object expected by the subgraph
+- `Argument.obj(...)` builds an input object for the subgraph.
-- `Argument.batch(...)` builds one argument value for each requested object
+- `Argument.batch(...)` builds one argument value for each requested object.

 Prefer a batch lookup when the subgraph supports it.
-It lets the gateway recall several objects with one subgraph request.
+The gateway can then fetch several objects in one subgraph request.

 ## Configuring remote services

-Use `RemoteGraphQLConfig` when a remote service needs custom timeouts, retries, concurrency, headers, or body-size limits.
+Use `RemoteGraphQLConfig` to set timeouts, retries, concurrency, headers, or body-size limits for a remote service.

 ```scala
 import caliban.gateway.RemoteGraphQLConfig